Marlborough Boys’ College Marlborough Boys’ College

 The course contains both Unit Standards and Achievement Standards.

 Students will incorporate their learning with practical as they sow seeds and grow a small crop on the school grounds.
 Students are expected to cultivate, prepare and grow seeds in a 1.8m x 1.8m square plot.
 They will be required to photograph the management of their plot from preparation to harvest.
-They will grow seeds in rows as well as a green manure cover crop which they will dig in to return nutrients to the soil.
+They will grow seeds in rows as well as a green manure cover crop (in Term 3) which they will dig in to return nutrients to the soil.

 91930 - This assessment will look at soil properties and how they are managed in a primary production system, including soil components, and how as kaitiaki (guardians) we can manage the biological, physical, and chemical aspects of the soil.
 We will apply our knowledge of management practices to our plots to reinforce our learning such as cultivation, adding fertiliser, compost, and irrigation to grow our produce sustainably.